 Throughout the year, experts and clinical advisors from many different fields present workshops and educational sessions on a wide range of topics, including nutrition and diet, diabetes nutrition, food borne illnesses, medication management, healthy kitchens, home safety and home fire safety, dermatology, hearing and vision, proper lifting, using assistive devices, and many more.

-Both senior centers offer a variety of exercise classes, including aerobics, yoga, tai chi, stretch & tone, and have exercise rooms equipped with treadmills, exercise bicycles, weights and other equipment.
+Both senior centers offer a variety of exercise classes, including aerobics, yoga, tai chi, arthritis exercise, and have exercise rooms equipped with treadmills, exercise bicycles, weights and other equipment.
 Each center also has individual fitness consultants who provide orientation and work with clients to establish and maintain productive exercise regimens.

 The Council on Aging also provides information and referrals for a variety of issues and concerns, and can assist families in planning for the care of older family members.